 The spot isn’t easy to find.
-It’s only by crabwalking across stones and painfully ducking under the rock that forms the ceiling of King Philip’s cave, you can rest in the spot where Metacomet, chief of the Massachusetts Wampanoags, likely spent one of his final nights.
-The leader was slaughtered by one of his own men and beheaded by English settlers in 1678, in a war that pitted Algonquin nation against the white settlers.
+Only by crab walking across stones and ducking under the rock that forms the ceiling of King Philip’s Cave can you rest in the spot where Metacomet, chief of the Massachusetts Wampanoag, likely spent one of his final nights.
+The leader was slaughtered by one of his own men and beheaded by English settlers in 1678 in a war that pitted the Algonquin nations against the white settlers.

-For centuries, locals have reported strange activity in and around the swamp: from Bigfoot sightings to Native American ghosts, strange orbs that weave through the trees, UFOs, unmarked black helicopters, satanic rituals, and cattle mutilation.
-In 1980, Boston Magazine reported that police sergeant Thomas Downey spotted a six-foot tall winged creature while driving late at night on a country road.
-Some paranormal aficionados asserted that this was the mythical Thunderbird, prominent in local Native American mythology.
+For centuries, locals have reported strange activity in and around the swamp: from Bigfoot sightings to ghosts, strange orbs that weave through the trees, UFOs, unmarked black helicopters, satanic rituals, and cattle mutilation.
+In 1980, Boston Magazine reported that police sergeant Thomas Downey spotted a six-foot-tall winged creature while driving late at night on a country road.
+Some paranormal aficionados asserted that this was the mythical Thunderbird, prominent in local Indigenous mythology.
 Around the same time, famed cryptozoologist and folklorist Loren Coleman brought wider attention to the area and its spooky reputation in his bestselling book Mysterious America.
-In it he traced an area from Abington, Rehoboth, and Freetown, encompassing the swamp and the surrounding towns, delineating the invisible borders of the triangle for the first time.
+In it he traced an area from Abington to Rehoboth and Freetown, encompassing the swamp and the surrounding towns, delineating the invisible borders of the triangle for the first time.

 All ye, who in future days,

 In this quiet solitude.